Generation Z in the United States: Foreign policy

 Polls conducted in the late 2010s and early 2020s of adults under the age of 30 show that the top foreign-policy issues for this cohort were combating climate change, preventing the proliferation of weapons of mass destruction, and defending the United States from terrorism.
 Maintaining American military strength and defending American allies were not as important to young voters.
 Moreover, young Americans are markedly less concerned about combating America's geopolitical adversaries, notably China and Russia, compared to older voters, who still have lingering sentiments from the (previous) Cold War.
 A 2019 poll by the International Federation of Accountants found that in the United States, 52% of Generation Z wanted their government to focus more on national problems, a 24% margin ahead of those who thought otherwise.
 Similarly, 2020 poll conducted by the Center for American Progress found that only 18% of Americans supported liberal internationalism, which has been part of American foreign policy since the time of President Franklin D. Roosevelt, while young Americans were even less likely to support it, contributing to a return towards isolationism, a historical norm dating back to the Founding Fathers.
-Polls show that by 2025, there is broad support for isolationism and tariffs (imposed by President Donald Trump in his trade wars) among Gen-Z Americans.
+Polls indicates that by 2025, there is broad support for isolationism and tariffs (imposed by President Donald Trump in his trade wars) among Gen-Z Americans.
+One by the Carnegie Endowment for International Peace found that although American Zoomers were not averse to international engagements, they preferred a more modest role for the United States in global affairs, including in dealing with China, Israel, and Ukraine.
+(See the Second Cold War, Israel's War in Gaza, and the Russo-Ukrainian War.)